Wednesday, December 24, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Share what you're reading!

-Today, Asus announced two brand-new travel routers with all of those features: the RT-BE58 Go and the 5G Go.
+Today, ASUS announced two brand-new travel routers with all of those features: the RT-BE58 Go and the 5G Go.
 Actually, one more was also unveiled at the same time: the RT-AX50 Go.
-However, it is an even lesser version of the RT-AX57 Go, so we can skip it.
+However, it is a much lower version of the RT-AX57 Go, so we can skip it.

 The RT-BE58 Go looks different from the older RT-AX57 Go cousin.
 (Interestingly, it shares the same design as the presumably rival that was also announced at CES 2025, the TP-Link TL-WR3602BE.)